dpakGit/DevOps_Traning/Python/Assignment_3/README.md

     print(f"{year} is not a leap year.")

-# Or use the following if-statement:
+# Or use the following if-statement in place of the above if-statement in this code:

 # if (year % 4 == 0 and year % 100 != 0) or (year % 400 == 0):